GrammaTech/ddisasm/etc/README.md

 ## Sstrip

-Sstrip is a ELF stripping utility, which was built from a newer version of [superstrip](https://github.com/berney/superstrip).
+Sstrip is a ELF stripping utility, which was built from [Kickers of ELF](http://muppetlabs.com/~breadbox/software/elfkickers.html)